elastic/tedi/README.md

 Facts can be defined in `tedi.yml`, either at the project (top) level, or the image level.

-They can also be set on the command line with this comma delimited syntax:
+They can also be set on the command line with this colon delimited syntax:

 ```
 tedi build --fact=elastic_version:7.0.0